Nainik2509/Vuexy-React-Next-Js/docs/articles/how-to-use-i18n-in-a-page.md

 # How to use i18n in a page

-Master admin provides i18n for the navigation only.
-There might be a time when you might want to translate a text in page.
+Master admin provides i18n for navigation only.
+There might be a time when you might want to translate any text in a page.
 Here's how you can achieve that:

-1. Make sure your have `react-i18next` `i18next-http-backend` `i18next-browser-languagedetector` installed.
+1. Make sure your have `i18next`, `react-i18next`, `i18next-http-backend` and `i18next-browser-languagedetector` packages installed
-2. Copy `src/configs/i18n.ts` file from the full version and paste it under the same directory in your project
+2. Copy the `src/configs/i18n.ts` file from the full version and paste it under the same directory in your project
-3. Add import 'src/configs/i18n' import statement in src/pages/_app.tsx file
+3. Add `import 'src/configs/i18n'` import statement in the `src/pages/_app.tsx` file
-4. Create a `locales` folder in public folder.
+4. Create a `locales` folder in the `public` folder
-5. Create json files with language as their file-names in `locales` depending on the languages you need.
-For the example we're using three languages english, french & arabic.
+5. Create JSON files with language as their file names in `locales` depending on the languages you need.
+For example, we're using three languages English, French & Arabic

 ```json
 // en.json